trimble-oss/modus-web-components/design/capability-design.md

 **Documentation** The README at the project root will describe the project, tech, and all of the Modus web components.
 Stencil will auto generate individual component markdown documentation based on the comments in each component.
 This documentation can be copied and pasted into the README to provide complete library documentation.

 **Enforcing Best Practices** Follow the Stencil docs.
-Implement eslint and run it as part of the build.
+Implement ESLint and run it as part of the build.

-**Maintaining Performance Standards** The QA team can enable automated lighthouse tests and thresholds through puppetlabs.
+**Maintaining Performance Standards** The QA team can enable automated Lighthouse tests and thresholds through Puppet.

 **Implementing Telemetry** N/A

 **Unit Testing** Jest will be used for unit testing.
 Follow the Stencil docs for best practices.

-**End to End Testing** Jest will be used for end to end testing.
+**End to End Testing** Jest will be used for end-to-end testing.
 Follow the Stencil docs for best practices.

 ------